danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

 - With all of that in mind, one could generate various of datasets and test various configurations.
 Each dataset will be saved locally under `evaluation/ragas_eval/datasets` by default.

 - If you already have a dataset of your own, ensure that you properly match fields to the ones expected by **RAGAs** metrics or the other frameworks during evaluation.
+Check out the evaluation notebooks for further explanation.

 - Alternatively, one could make use of the `generate` notebook under `evaluation/deepeval_eval`, however I suggest the **RAGAs** approach since it's more customizable.